Adjust the width and height of a spreadsheet column or row

 If Wrap text is not enabled, any text that is larger than the cell overflows into empty cells.
 If the cell to the right is not empty, the text appears to be cut off.

 How can I adjust a cell size using a keyboard shortcut?

 Unfortunately, there are no single key Excel or other spreadsheet keyboard shortcuts for adjusting the width or height of a cell.
 However, you can do the following steps to adjust the cell size using only your keyboard and not the mouse.

 Select the cell

-Move to the cell you want to adjust the width or hight of using your keyboard arrow keys.
+Move to the cell you want to adjust the width or height of using your keyboard arrow keys.

 Access Home tab format option

 Once the cell is selected, access the Home tab by pressing the keyboard shortcut Alt+H. Once this keyboard shortcut is pressed all options in the Home tab will be highlighted.
 Press O (the letter o) to access the format options.